Is a Correction Looming Ahead for ZIM Integrated Shipping Services Ltd. (ZIM)

 Jefferies gave a rating of “Buy” to ZIM, setting the target price at $30 in the report published on February 22nd of the current year.

-Volatility was left at 6.73%, however, over the last 30 days, the volatility rate increased by 6.19%, as shares sank -10.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.25% upper at present.
+Volatility was left at 6.87%, however, over the last 30 days, the volatility rate increased by 6.76%, as shares sank -9.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.05% lower at present.

 Stock Fundamentals for ZIM